cjmielke/ISIC2018/README.md

 ### Results

 ##### Best models
 IoU (Intersection over Union) of validation set images for various network backbones.
+The boxplot below shows the performance on the validation set for the last 5 epochs of training.

 ![boxplot](img/boxplot.png)